AndyCYao/IPFS-Rest-API/README.md

 #### Activating the project
 ##### 1st Method
-1. in the root folder, enter `docker-compose up`.
-This will run a Flask API container, and an IPFS daemon container
+1. In the root folder, enter `docker-compose up`.
+This will run a Flask API container and an IPFS daemon container.
 ##### 2nd Method
-1. create a new python virtual environment
+1. Create a new python virtual environment.
-2. enter the rest folder, and install environment with `pip install -r requirements.txt`
+2. Enter the rest folder, and install environment with `pip install -r requirements.txt`.
-3. start the flask API layer with `python run.py`
+3. Start the flask API layer with `python run.py`.
-4. start the IPFS daemon with `ipfs daemon`
+4. Start the IPFS daemon with `ipfs daemon`.

 #### Sample curl commands
 Postman JSON commands can be found at